prooph/proophessor-do/docs/mgmt-ui/index.md

 # PROOPH EVENT STORE MGMT UI

-The proophessor-do application ships with an integrate [prooph Event Store Mgmt UI](https://github.com/prooph/event-store-mgmt-ui).
+The proophessor-do application ships with an integrated [prooph Event Store Mgmt UI](https://github.com/prooph/event-store-mgmt-ui).

 You can access the UI by clicking on the menu item **Management UI** in the main menu of proophessor-do.